We’ve all had the conversation. “Got a minute.” One of your valued teammates sits you down to tell you they are leaving.

 How do you prevent employee turnover?

 Employees not only want good pay and benefits, but they also want to be treated well and feel appreciated for their efforts.
-In this article, we will share some simple employee recognition ideas for you and your team
+In this article, we will share some simple employee recognition ideas for small business for you and your team

 To show appreciation, many employers conduct ongoing recognition programs designed to thank employees for a variety of achievements.
 In a recent survey by SHRM and the recognition consulting firm Globoforce, 80 percent of organizations reported having an employee recognition program.